Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.

 Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
 Endoscopes... read more (an examination in which a flexible tube is used to visualize the inside of the digestive tract) is the best diagnostic procedure.
-It allows a doctor to view the stomach directly, to check for Helicobacter pylori, and to remove tissue samples for examination under a microscope (biopsy).
-Barium x-rays are used less often because they rarely reveal small early-stage cancers and do not allow for biopsy.
+It allows a doctor to view the stomach directly and to remove tissue samples (biopsy) for examination under a microscope to check for Helicobacter pylori.

 If cancer is found, people usually have a CT scan Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
 Additionally, cancerous (malignant) or noncancerous... read more of the chest and abdomen to determine the extent to which the tumor has spread to other organs.
 If the CT scan does not show the tumor has spread, doctors usually do an endoscopic ultrasound Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
 An ultrasound scan can show the size and shape of many organs, such as the liver and pancreas... read more (which shows the lining of the digestive tract more clearly because the probe is placed on the tip of the endoscope) to determine the depth of the tumor and the involvement of nearby lymph nodes.